Drunk Driving Accident Lawyer in Prince William County

 Will I need to go to court after a Prince William County drunk driving accident?

 In most cases, settling a claim is the best route for the party seeking compensation.
 It is often less-costly and quicker than filing a lawsuit.
 However, this does not always work out.
 Sometimes, despite our best efforts, the insurer will not make a reasonable settlement offer.
 In some serious accidents, the drunk driver’s policy will not be enough to cover your damages.
 You do not have to — and should not — settle for less than you deserve.

-Our attorneys are not afraid of filing a lawsuit and bringing your case to trial.
+Our drunk driving accident attorneys in Price William County are not afraid of filing a lawsuit and bringing your case to trial.
 We will prepare the strongest case possible to persuade a judge and/or jury to award you a fair amount of compensation.

 You might be entitled to both compensatory and punitive damages.

 In addition to damages for “pain and suffering” and inconvenience, medical expenses, lost wages, and other compensatory damages, drunk driving accident victims might also be entitled to recover punitive damages under Virginia Code § 8.01-44.5.
 The purpose of punitive damages is to punish drivers who were grossly negligent in causing an accident.

 Under Virginia law, you may be entitled to punitive damages if we can prove: